grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 {{< newtabref href="https://wasm4.org" >}}WASM-4{{</ newtabref >}} is a tiny game engine that runs WebAssembly (`.wasm`) files.
 Most compiled programming languages (C, C++, Rust, Zig, etc.) can compile to WebAssembly which means games for WASM-4 can be written in any of those languages!
 WASM-4 is *extremely* minimal, the "4" in "WASM-4" is there because you can only draw four colors on screen at once.

+I'll be using Rust, but you could follow along with any language that can compile to WebAssembly.
+If you're more familiar with JavaScript I recommend {{< newtabref href="https://assemblyscript.org" >}}AssemblyScript{{</ newtabref >}}.

 {{< mermaid >}}
 graph LR